 "Lancelot!"
 Hengist's gaze snapped to the prisoner.
 "That is Lancelot?"

-She lifted the long blond hair away from the kneeling man’s face, tilting his head up to show the handsome visage to Hengist.
+Morgause lifted the long blond hair away from the kneeling man's face, tilting his head up to show the handsome visage of Arthur's famed warrior knight.

 At the mention of his name, Lancelot roused, lifting his head high to stare balefully at Hengist.

 "May I demonstrate my fealty to you sire?"

 Morgause nodded at one of the soldiers who stood off to one side.
 Lancelot's head was jerked back by his hair, exposing the jugular vein in his neck.
 Morgause pulled a silver bladed knife from her belt and tested the edge with her thumb, the blade flashing in the torchlight.

 Lancelot switched his bitter gaze to the beautiful, cold visage of Morgause, his pale blue eyes boring into hers.